Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 The command migrates all users with access to the administration interface.
 Note the following expected behavior:

-* The 'administrator' user account is not updated by the migration, only transferred from the source if it does not exist on the target instance.
+* The 'administrator' user account is only transferred from the source if it does not exist on the target instance.
-* The 'public' system user is updated, and all bindings (e.g. the site binding) are mapped automatically on the target instance.
+* The 'public' system user is updated, and all bindings (e.g., the site binding) are mapped automatically on the target instance.
 * Site bindings are updated automatically for all migrated users.
 * Users in Xperience by Kentico must have an email address.
-Migration is only supported for users who have a **unique** email address value on the source instance. 🔥validation behavior and supporeted emails can be changed with setting "CMSEmailValidationRegex" if I'am not mistaken - there was often reported error about failed user import becouse email was invalid by default validation (alteast to me :))🔥
+Migration is only supported for users with a **unique** email address on the source instance.
-* Custom user fields can be migrated together with *modules classes*.
+  * If you encounter issues related to email validation, you can change the default validation behavior via the `CMSEmailValidationRegex` [application key](https://docs.xperience.io/x/yA6RBg).

-Additionally, the command migrates all roles and user-role bindings that fulfill the following criteria:
+* Custom user fields can be migrated together with *module classes*.

-* The role is assigned to at least one user whose *Privilege level* is *Editor* or higher.
+Additionally, the command migrates all roles and user-role bindings for users whose *Privilege level* is *Editor* or higher.

 Because Xperience by Kentico uses a different [permission model](https://docs.xperience.io/x/7IVwCg), no existing role permissions or UI personalization settings are migrated.
 After the migration, the permissions for each role must be configured again.